-Introduced in 1887 by David Murray, gardener for the Marquis of Ailsa.
-Named after a small island off the west coast of Scotland that is round and solid rock.
-A cross between Danver’s Yellow and Cranston’s Excelsior, described as “Handsome, globe-shaped variety; large, solid, with small neck; straw color.
-An exhibition variety.”
-Heirloom onion averages 2 pounds, excellent keeper.
+Named after a small island off the west coast of Scotland, Alisa Craig Onion is a cross between Danver’s Yellow and Cranston’s Excelsior.
+This globe-shaped heirloom variety averages 2 lbs and is an excellent keeper.
 (100 days from transplant)

 Each packet contains approximately 100 seeds.